PrefectHQ/prefect/docs/tutorials/cloud-agent.md

     You might wonder why your deployment needs process infrastructure rather than [`DockerContainer`](/concepts/infrastructure/#dockercontainer) infrastructure when you are deploying a Docker image to ACI.

     A Prefect deployment’s infrastructure type describes how you want Prefect agents to run flows for the deployment.
 With `DockerContainer` infrastructure, the agent will try to use Docker to spin up a new container for each flow run.
 Since you’ll be starting your own container on ACI, you don’t need Prefect to do it for you.
-Using a process deployment tells Prefect you want to agent to run flows by starting a process in your ACI container.
+Specifying process infrastructure on the deployment tells Prefect you want to agent to run flows by starting a process in your ACI container.

     You can use any storage type as long as you've configured a block for it before creating the deployment.